Stream logs to Amazon S3

 In Folder path, provide the path to the folder within the bucket where you want to store logs.
 If the folders don't exist in the bucket, Amazon creates them—for example,

 logs/diagnostics.
-You can use Dynamic time variables in folder paths.
+You can use Dynamic variables in folder paths for timestamps, stream ID, and stream version.

 Folder paths in Amazon S3